YINI-lang/YINI-spec/YINI-Specification.md

 - **Added:** Added the explicit hexadecimal notation `hex:` as an alternative to `0x...`.
 The `hex:` prefix is case-insensitive and MUST be followed immediately by hexadecimal digits or an allowed digit separator.
 - **Removed:** Support for `#` as a hexadecimal number prefix was removed.
 Hexadecimal numbers MUST instead be written using `0x...` or the explicit `hex:` form.
 - **Removed:** Hyper Strings (H-Strings) were removed.
 While useful for readable long-form text, they served a narrow use case and overlapped with existing string forms.
 Their removal keeps the core language smaller, clearer, and more predictable.
 - **Added:** In lenient mode, inline object members MAY use `=` as an alternative to `:`.
-The canonical form remains `key: value`.
+The canonical form remains `key: "value"`.
 - **Clarified:** In strict mode, inline object members MUST use `:`.
 Using `=` inside inline objects is invalid, whether mixed with `:` or used consistently.
 - **Clarified:** Tools and formatters SHOULD normalize inline object members to `:`.
 - **Changed:** Updated string concatenation rules.
-A concatenation expression MUST begin with a string literal.
-In strict mode, all operands MUST be string literals.
-In lenient mode, operands after the first string literal MAY be string literals, number literals, boolean literals, or null literals.
+In strict mode, all concatenation operands MUST be string literals.
+In lenient mode, a `+` expression MAY be treated as string concatenation if at least one operand is a string literal; non-string scalar operands MAY be number literals, boolean literals, or null literals.
+Numeric addition is not defined.
 A concatenation expression MAY span multiple source lines only when the line break occurs after the `+` operator; a line break before `+` is invalid.
-The `+` operator always produces a string, does not define numeric addition, and never permits lists or inline objects as operands.
+Lists and inline objects MUST NOT be used as concatenation operands.
 - **Clarified:** Missing values vs. trailing commas:
   * If the value is the keyword `null` (case-insensitive), or if a root-level or section-level member has no value after `=` in lenient mode, it is treated as **Null**.
   * Missing values inside lists or objects are not treated as `Null`.
 A trailing comma inside a list or object is permitted only in lenient mode and is ignored; in strict mode it is an error.
 - **Added:** For readability, an underscore character `_` may appear after a base prefix or between successive digits.
 - **Added:** For readability, added support for section marker separators `_`.
+- **Added:** Added optional mode declarations to the YINI marker using `@yini strict` and `@yini lenient`.
+These declarations state the expected parser mode but MUST NOT automatically switch modes; if the declared mode does not match the active parser mode, the parser MUST emit a mode mismatch error.
 - **Clarified:** Defined empty-document handling by mode.
 In lenient mode, a document containing only whitespace, comments, and/or disabled lines is permitted but SHOULD produce a warning.
 In strict mode, such a document is invalid and MUST result in an error.
+- **Changed:** Re-added `>` as a supported ASCII section marker based on feedback.
+It is now documented as a quote-like ASCII fallback marker, with a portability caveat because some email clients, forum renderers, and Markdown-like environments may treat it as a quote prefix.

 v1.0.0 RC 5, 2026-04-09
 - **Changed:** The document terminator (`/END`) is now required in strict mode and remains optional in lenient mode.